objektwerks/kyo/README.md

 >Kyo contains an innovative *defer / await* construct; yet *for comprehensions* are never far way.

 >Kyo is still a work-in-progress, though.
-Moreover, I'm no Kyo guru. :)
+See the **Resources** section below for more details.

 Build
 -----